Chrismarsh/Windmapper/README.md

 ``pip install windmapper``

-Requires WindNinja to be installed.
-To automatically build WindNinja use:
-``BUILD_WINDNINJA=TRUE pip install windmapper``
+Spack can also be used to install windmapper -- please see documentation below.

 # Documentation
-Documentation and full instructions on use can be found [here](https://windmapper.readthedocs.io/en/latest/)
+Documentation and full instructions on use can be found [here](https://windmapper.readthedocs.io)